lengzuo/pavebank/README.md

 - The workflow executes an activity that inserts the line item into the database.
 A unique `uid` is generated for this insertion to provide database-level idempotency.
 - If the insertion is successful, the workflow updates its internal in-memory total for that currency.

-### Void a Line Item
+### Void a Line Item (Asynchronous)

 Voids a specific line item from an open bill, effectively removing its amount from the total.
+This API is **asynchronous**, sending a signal to the running bill workflow and returning immediately.

 **Endpoint:** `PUT /api/bills/{billID}/line-items/{lineItemID}/void`